Which Type of Grass Should You Grow For Your Lawn? (VIDEO)

 TAGS:

 A new homeowner might think getting a lush lawn is as simple as buying a bag of seed, spreading it around with a seeder, and voila!
 Well, it’s more complicated than that.
 You need to consider at least a few variables: 1) The climate in your area.
 2) The amount of sunlight your yard receives.
 And 3) The amount of water available.
 (As a general rule, your lawn needs about one inch of water each week.)
+You also need to consider how you're going to care for your lawn.

 If you live In the United States, the country can be roughly divided into three sections, and different types of grasses thrive in each part.
 The northern section, where cool-season grasses do well, stretches from New England to Washington state.
 The southern part of the country, from Florida to California, is where hot season grasses excel.
 In between, in states like Maryland and Ohio, both cool and hot season grasses can do fine.